 I’ve been studying personal finance—and helping people budget—for the better part of 15 years.
-In that time, the number one reason that people seem to struggle with their finances is their motivation and mindset.
+In that time, the number one reason that people seem to struggle with their finances is their motivation.

 Motivation is one of the biggest hurdles we encounter when we want to reach any goal.